-A free one day event exploring feelings of uncertainty and anxiety in contemporary life through artists’ films, discussion and music.
+A one day event exploring feelings of uncertainty and anxiety in contemporary life through artists’ films, discussion and music.

 11am – 6pm Screening of Lucy Beech, Shana Moulton and Gillian Wearing’s films, every hour on the hour.
 Installation by William Mackrell on view.